DragonRaider5/react-image-loader/README.md

 ### Rendering function arguments

-`react-image-loader` passes an object containing the current fetching state to your rendering function.
+`react-image-loadr` passes an object containing the current fetching state to your rendering function.
 It provides you with the follwing data:

 Key | Description | Type